Two-stage dispersion mechanism of clean spherical bubbles rising in a chain: Experimental setup and modeling method

 We used two complementary imaging methods to observe the bubbles.
 First, two high-speed cameras captured the three-dimensional bubble motion from orthogonal directions.
 Each camera provided a resolution of 2560 × 2048 pixels (0.058 mm/pixel) at 250 fps.
 We defined the bubble generation point as the origin and set the vertical direction as the $z-$axis.
 The respective camera projection planes corresponded to the $x-z$ and $y-z$ planes.
 Second, a single high-speed camera with a higher (1080 fps) frame rate captured the detailed dynamics of bubbles with different diameters.
 This camera captured the projection of bubbles onto the $x-z$ plane at a resolution of 2048 × 2048 pixels (0.078 mm/pixel).
 We recorded images after bubbles reached a steady state.

 The Reynolds number $Re$ and the normalized bubble separation $S$ characterizing the bubbles rising in a chain are defined as

 where $U$, $d$, $\nu$, and $f$ are the vertical rising velocity, averaged equivalent diameter, kinematic viscosity of the liquid, and bubble generation frequency, respectively.
 The Reynolds numbers in the experiment were within the range $28\le Re\le 52$ for $d=0.5\,\textrm{mm}$.
-Note that the Reynolds number $Re$ varies due to the dispersion-induced variation in rising velocity (see Fig.~\ref{fig8}) and the frequency dependence of the upward flow, even for the fixed bubble diameter $d$.
+Note that the Reynolds number $Re$ varies due to the dispersion-induced variation in rising velocity (Fig.~\ref{fig8}) and the frequency dependence of the upward flow, even for the fixed bubble diameter $d$.
+The Bond number, $Bo\approx 0.1$, is based on the bubble diameter, and the Weber number, which is calculated using the bubble diameter and the terminal rise velocity, falls within $0.1\le We\le 0.3$.
+According to the bubble shape regime map proposed by Clift \textit{et al.} \cite{clift1978bubbles}, bubbles under these conditions can be classified as spherical, corresponding to a Reynolds number range of $28\le Re\le 52$.

 We use a dispersion angle $\alpha$ introduced in Ref.~\cite{Atasi2023} to quantify the dispersion in the $x-z$ plane, as shown in Fig.~\ref{fig1}(b).
 The dispersion angle corresponds to the subtended angle between the initial point for bubble dispersion and the two edges at the top of the field of view ($z=150\,\mathrm{mm}$).
 We defined the initial dispersion point as the lowest $z-$position at which the width of the bubble chain exceeds $0.1\,\mathrm{mm}$.